GEORGIA ORAL HEALTH COALITION, INC.

 (c) If required by the Board, the Treasurer shall give the Corporation a bond (in such form, in such sum, and with such surety or sureties as shall be satisfactory to the Board) for the faithful performance of the duties of the treasurer’s office and for the restoration to the Corporation, in case of the Treasurer’s death, resignation, retirement, or removal from office, of all books, papers, vouchers, money and other property of whatever kind in the Treasurer’s possession or under the Treasurer’s control belonging to the Corporation.

-(d) The Treasurer shall perform such other duties and have such other authority and powers as the Board may from time to time prescribe or as the Chair may from time to time delegate.
+(d) The Treasurer shall perform such other duties and have such other authority and powers as the Board may from time to time prescribe or as the President may from time to time delegate.

 7.11 Assistant Treasurer.
-The Board may elect assistant treasurers in the order of their seniority, unless otherwise determined by the Chair or by the Board, who shall, in the absence or disability of the Treasurer, perform the duties and have the authority and exercise the powers of the Treasurer.
-They shall perform such other duties and have such other powers as the Board may from time to time prescribe or as the Chair may from time to time delegate.
+The Board may elect assistant treasurers in the order of their seniority, unless otherwise determined by the President or by the Board, who shall, in the absence or disability of the Treasurer, perform the duties and have the authority and exercise the powers of the Treasurer.
+They shall perform such other duties and have such other powers as the Board may from time to time prescribe or as the President may from time to time delegate.

 Committees of Directors